Factom-Asset-Tokens/FAT/FAQ.md

 content of data using the Factom blockchain.

-In Ethereum, a tokens behavior is defined by a smart contract's code which is run across the network and held to its well defined rules way by the miners via consensus.
+In Ethereum, a tokens behavior is defined by a smart contract's code which is run across the network and held to its well defined rules by the miners via consensus.
 No signing with private keys is needed because the behavior can be trusted by everyone in the network.
 For example, I can send ether to a contract and get back an ICO token, guaranteed.

 FAT cannot _force_ an issuer to perform an action like the smart contract in the example.
-The issuer needs to use their private keys to sign coinbase transactions to issue new tokens in response to events.
+The issuer (or their software) needs to use their private keys to sign coinbase transactions to issue new tokens in response to events.
 Since private keys cannot be published, the issuer must coordinate a token sale with a degree of trust from participants: